SodaWithoutSparkles/revanced-troubleshooting-guide/03-adb-remove.md

 If you don't know how to enable USB debugging, google "\<phone model\> enable usb debugging" (obviously replacing \<phone model\> with your actual phone model)

+## Sanity Checks

+If you are trying to install ReVanced but failed, make sure that you have checked [section 3.3](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/troubleshoot/03-youtube/03/) first to avoid wasting your time.

 ## Steps

 1. On the computer, download the latest [platform tools](https://developer.android.com/tools/releases/platform-tools)